Research and personal page

 I received my PhD from Brown University in 2011.
-Much of my research has focused on the metaphysics of materialism.
-My dissertation addressed two issues that arise in this context: (1) the debate over a priori versus a posteriori physicalism, and (2) the concept of physical realization.
+Much of my research has focused on the metaphysics of materialism ("physicalism").
+My dissertation addressed two issues in this area: (1) the debate over a priori versus a posteriori physicalism, and (2) the concept of physical realization.
 My conclusions were that (a) there are no compelling reasons to endorse a priori physicalism and (a) no concept of realization has been developed that is suitable for characterizing a position that is both physicalist and nonreductive.